joshuaeckroth/cinf201-website/notes/syllabus.md

 ### Group project

-In the last four weeks of the course, every student will be working on a group project.
-Groups will have 2-5 people, mostly grouped by interests.
-You will (as a group) decide your project goals.
-Your goals must include building a database, with a graphical user interface, to meet the needs of some real or imagined client.

-Exact requirements for group projects will be determined when the projects begin, and may depend somewhat on the goals of each project.
-Grades for the group project will be determined primarily on whether or not your group meets its goals by Finals Week.
-20% of your group project grade will be determined by an average of your team members’ and your own ratings of your performance.
-These ratings will be private and anonymous.
-Your grade will be decided according to the following general scheme:

-- 80% of group project grade: how successfully your group met its goals
-- 20% of group project grade: average of your group member's individual private ratings of your performance
+The group projects are to be determined.

-**Group projects are due at the time of the final exam (there is no final exam): Thur Dec 15, 9-11am.** Your attendance on that day is required so we can all view each other's group projects.
+**Group projects are due at the time of the final exam (there is no final exam): Sat May 4, 5-7pm.** Your attendance on that day is required so we can all view each other's group projects.

 ## Calendar